 In the Libero SoC Design Flow window, expand Configure Hardware and double-click Programming Connectivity and Interface to open the Programming Connectivity and Interface window.
-The Programming Connectivity and Interface window displays the physical chain from TDI to TDO configuration.
+The Programming Connectivity and Interface window displays the physical chain from TDI to TDO or SPI Slave configuration.